 One thing that keeps me coming back to these Rocky stories is his innate drive to discover what you’re made of— to define and embrace your own masculine identity— to know beyond a shadow of doubt if you do or do not have the integrity and substance of a the kind of person you want to be or not.
 Does the inner vitality of holistic masculine spiritual maturity run through your heart and veins?
 The longevity of these stories in our cultural consciousness suggests many of us want to know the same about ourselves too.

-Here is one of my favorite scenes from Balboa (VI) that shows exactly what positive, secure, loving “father energy” (as Rohr calls it), can give to a son or mentee to prepare a young man for this kind of journey.
+One of my favorite scenes from Balboa (VI) shows exactly what positive, secure, loving “father energy” (to quote Rohr), can give to a young man.
 At first Rocky seems to be sentimental, relationally unresponsive, and completely unaware of his own irrelevance.
 But he quickly shows us he knows a hard won wisdom his son has yet to experience.
+Instead he gives his son a gift.

-This is an example of that first call.
+This is an example of that first call to awaken the maturity within.

 Moments like this cement in my mind why we need to explore, create, and celebrate more of our own myths for developing holistic masculinity.
 I believe all young men want, in some form or another, to know how to receive and eventually give masculine acceptance to others who need it.